 When Should I Start House Hunting?

 Your home buying timeline will depend upon several factors.
 A lot of different factors play into it.
 For example, having a good credit score means you can qualify for a mortgage with a better interest rate, which means that you have more home buying options.
 Add in a soft housing market and you can really buy a nicer place than you thought.
 But you will still need to have a down payment to buy the house.
 So a higher price range means you need to have more saved up (don’t forget about closing costs either).

 That’s all to say that if you want to start looking for houses now you can there’s no harm and it’s good practice to master the house hunting part of this.
 But it can be heartbreaking to find your perfect home and not be able to move forward with it because the other pieces we just mentioned haven’t fallen into place yet.

 Putting the House Hunting Checklist into Action

-If you are ready for house hunting you can get this free printable here.
+If you are ready to begin your house hunt you can get this house hunting checklist printable for free below by entering your email or by clicking here.

 Need a moving timeline, or some free moving boxes?
 Make sure to check out the rest of the site so you can buy your first home with a smile on your face!